-Planning an extended overseas working holiday or relocating for work?
-Heading to Europe, the United States, Asia or anywhere else for that matter?
-It’s hugely exciting, but when it comes to Australian expat tax obligations, there can be lots of administration and paperwork that comes with the move.
+Traveling to work or study overseas is hugely exciting but when it comes to Australian expat tax obligations, there can be a bit of administration and paperwork that comes with the move.

 Australian residency and tax